Introduction to MySQL SHOW Triggers

 - Definer: It defines the account of the user that has implemented the trigger.

-- Character_set_client: It determines the character set through which the statements are provided by the client.
-It sets the session value when the trigger was created of the character_set_client system type of variable.
+- Character_set_client: It determines the character set through which the client provides the statements.
+The trigger sets the session value when creating the trigger for the character_set_client system variable type.

-- Collation_connection: This is important for the evaluations of literal strings but columns have their own provided collation with higher precedence.
+- Collation_connection: This is important for evaluating literal strings, but columns have their own provided collation with higher precedence.

 - Database Collation: Defines groups of rules to compare and order the character strings in MySQL.
-It denotes the collation of the database in the server with which the trigger is related.
+It denotes the database collation in the server with which the trigger is related.

-It is to be noted that that for the execution of SHOW TRIGGER query we need to have the SUPER privilege in MySQL.
+It is to be noted that for the execution of the SHOW TRIGGER query, we need to have the SUPER privilege in MySQL.

 Examples to Implement MySQL SHOW Triggers